arpitbbhayani/articles/blogs/chained-operators-python.md

 - how Python implements short-circuiting?
 - how could you make Python-like evaluation a C-like evaluation? implying at the end of this essay we alter the CPython source code such that the expression `-3 < -2 < -1` will evaluate to `False`.

-If this sounds tempting, let's jump right into it.
+I know this sounds tempting, so let's jump right into it.

 # Chaining comparison operators